kazaamjt/BlogContent/basics/part_2.md

-# Basics Part 2: Setting up Windows Active Directory
+# Basics Part 2: Setting up Centralized authentication

 At this point, I've been using quite a bit of Windows stuff and no Linux in sight.
 I promise, we'll get to cool Linux stuff soon!